Commission Pages

 The data pack includes:

-- Q&A document providing basic information and more technical guidance.
+- Q&A document providing basic information and more technical guidance PDF, 234.35 KB

 Next Steps

-- Provide as much detail as possible in VGC3+ before the submission of the Commission’s Questionnaire on 6 November 2024.
+- Provide as much detail as possible in VGC3+ including any information in the comments section before the submission of the Commission’s Questionnaire on 5 November 2025.

 Contact us

-Should you have any enquiries regarding the initial stages of the project, please contact Commission staff members at juliakeeble@dgs.vic.gov.au.
+Should you have any enquiries regarding the initial stages of this project and current updates, please contact Commission staff - Julia Keeble julia.keeble@dgs.vic.gov.au